 8 reasons Reykjavík is one of Europe's most unusual city breaks

 Think European city break and your feet might start to ache just at the prospect of tackling one of the continent's numerous sprawling capitals.
-You don't have to head to a bustling metropolis though - if you're looking for something a little different this year, read on to find out why Reykjavík is one of Europe's most unusual city breaks, and why you should be checking out the latest deals from Thomson to get you there for less.
+You don't have to head to a bustling metropolis though - if you're looking for something a little different this year, read on to find out why Reykjavík is one of Europe's most unusual city breaks, and why you should be checking out the latest deals from TUI to get you there for less.

 1. It's small but still vibrant